Spiikesan/MyCode/README.md

 ```
 There is only 2 syscalls, char read() and write(char)

-This line can be run and the word typed will be crypted with Cesar algorithm.
+This line can be run and the word typed will be crypted with Caesar algorithm.

     { dec=2; char=97; while (char>96) {char=read(); if (char>96) { char = char + dec; if (char > 122) char = char - 26; if (char < 97) char = char + 26; } write(char);} }